usefulalgorithm/usefulalgorithm/README.md

 <details>
 <summary>Albums I've been listening to recently:</summary>

+- _Instant Holograms On Metal Film_, by Stereolab
 - _Black Noise_, by Quinton Barnes
 - _HUMAN ERROR CLUB_, by HUMAN ERROR CLUB
-- _Instant Holograms On Metal Film_, by Stereolab
-- _Tascam C-sides Remastered_, by Bondo

 </details>